wp-plugins/yandex-metrica/readme.txt

 * Turkish (tr\_TR), native support

-= Roadmap =

-Here is the sort of things that are on my radar:

-* Role based tracking
-* Metrica API Support, you will be able to access statical information from WordPress dashboard

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from admin's Plugins page.

 == Frequently Asked Questions ==

 *   What is metrica?